 The beach at Salema, which is located at the base of the coastal cliff around the village, has a beautiful promenade and terraces along the sea front.
 The beach has soft white sand and is gently sloping, ideal for swimming and safe for children.
-There is a life guard service in summer months.
-The seawater quality is excellent, since its introduction, Salema has been awarded a 'Blue Flag' to show that the water meets all European standards of cleanliness.
+There is a life guard service during the summer months.
+The seawater quality is excellent and Salema has been awarded a 'Blue Flag' to show that the water meets all European standards of cleanliness.
 The temperature of the water is normally cold, but with the heat during the warmest months it is very pleasant and refreshing.

 The West coast of the Algarve can be reached in around 15 minutes by car.
 There you can find stretches of sandy beaches below cliffs that stretch for miles, the sea rolling in with the full force of the Atlantic.

-If you have any specific questions about the village please email me and I'll do my best to answer them
+If you have any specific questions or queries about the village please email email@example.com and she'll do her best to answer them.